robang74/isar-nvidia-debian/README.md

 	./wicshell.sh

-Then you can clean everything with
+Then you can clean the ISAR project with command

-	./clean.sh
+	./clean.sh isar

 Installing